octobercms/docs/plugin-registration.md

                 'icon'        => 'icon-pencil',
                 'permissions' => ['acme.blog.*'],
                 'order'       => 500,
+                // Set counter to false to prevent the default behaviour of the main menu counter being a sum of
+                // its side menu counters
                 'counter'     => ['\Author\Plugin\Classes\MyMenuCounterService', 'getBlogMenuCount'],
                 'counterLabel'=> 'Label describing a dynamic menu counter'